lazd/lazd.github.io/source/posts/Scaleable interfaces with rem units.md

 As ems cascade, the `font-size` of "Text 3" is effectively:

-> 10px &times; 1 &times; 2 &times; 1 = 20px.
+> 16px &times; 1 &times; 2 &times; 1 = 32px.

-The same code, done with rems would work as follows:
+## The same example, but with rems

+If we use rem instead of em in the above example, since rems are always root-relative, the `font-size` of "Text 3" becomes:

+> 16px &times; 1 = 16px.

 ### CSS:
 ```css